darpit-choudhary/Library-management/README.md

 # Library-management
-code for library managemet system
+Code for library managemet system.
-Python libraries used: Tkinter and PyMySQL
+Python libraries used: # Tkinter and # PyMySQL